-Whether you’re planning to get the surgery or you’re still on the fence, you’ll need to know what to expect after breast reduction surgery.
+Whether you’re planning to get the surgery or you’re still on the fence, you’ll need to know what to expect after a breast reduction.
 The procedure involves reducing both the size and the weight of the breasts, by removing excess fat, breast tissue, and skin from the breasts.
 Depending on breast size and technique, the surgery itself takes about two-and-a-half hours.
 A Breast Reduction includes a Breast Lift.

 Benefits of Breast Reduction Surgery

 Women undergo a breast reduction procedure for many reasons – addressing both medical and aesthetic concerns.
 Medical concerns may include chronic back, neck, and shoulder pain, restricted physical activity, and skin irritation.
 In some cases, breast reduction may improve or alleviate these symptoms.
 Aesthetic concerns may include the inability to fit into bras and other clothing and in some cases loss of self-confidence.